 Q: How do I make the soup thicker?

-A: I tend to prefer not to add thickeners to my soup just to save time, but if you do crave a thicker soup you can use a tablespoon of cornstarch, and slowly mix in liquid from the soup to form a paste, then thin it out with more liquid.
+A: If you are craving a thicker soup you can use a tablespoon of cornstarch, and slowly mix in liquid from the soup to form a paste, then thin it out with more liquid.
 Add this mixture to the soup and mix well and continue to cook for 30 min.
 Repeat if necessary until you get to the desired thickness.

 Q: My chicken tastes kind of dry.
 How do I fix that?